Rolling Over Your 401(k) to an IRA

 Let’s look at each of these strategies to determine which is the best option for you.

 You have the most control and the most choice if you own an IRA.
 Unless you work for a company with a very high-quality plan—these are usually the big, Fortune 500 firms—IRAs typically offer a much wider array of investment options than 401(k)s for an IRA rollover chart.

 Some 401(k) plans have only a half dozen funds to choose from, and some companies strongly encourage participants to invest heavily in the company’s stock.
 Many 401(k) plans are also funded with variable annuity contracts that provide a layer of insurance protection for the assets in the plan at a cost to the participants that often run as much as 3% per year.
 Depending on which custodian and which investments you choose, IRA rollover chart fees tend to run cheaper.

 With a small handful of exceptions, IRAs allow virtually any type of asset: stocks, bonds, certificates of deposit (CD), mutual funds, exchange-traded funds, real estate investment trusts (REITs), and annuities.
 If you’re willing to set up a self-directed IRA, even some alternative investments like oil and gas leases, physical property, and commodities can be purchased within these accounts.

-If you opt for an IRA, your second decision is to open a traditional IRA or a Roth IRA.
+If you opt for an IRA, your second decision is to open a traditional IRA rollover chart or a Roth IRA.
 The choice is between paying income taxes now or later.

 The main benefit of a traditional IRA is that your investment, up to a certain amount, is tax-deductible now.
 You deposit pre-tax money into an IRA, and the amount of those contributions is subtracted from your taxable income.
-The transfer is simple if you have a traditional 401(k) since those contributions were also made pre-tax.
+The transfer is simple if you have a traditional 401(k) since those contributions were also made pre-tax for rollover IRA into 401k.

 Previously, RMDs began at age 70½, but the age has been bumped up following new retirement legislation passed into law in December 2019—the Setting Every Community Up for Retirement Enhancement (SECURE) Act.